 Also with Gillan we never did a run of more than 4 dates, Ian’s voice used to fuck up.
 I don’t need to worry about that because mine fucked up long ago!’

-I loved The Beatles, the songs definitely, but the guitar playing and sounds didn’t really hit me all that much, more John Lennon’s voice, though.
+I loved The Beatles, the songs definitely, but the guitar playing and sounds didn’t really hit me all that much, more the John Lennon voice, though.
 I loved the riffy stuff like Day Tripper and Ticket To Ride.
-Keith Richards did really hit me though, the sound of the guitar on The Last Time, Satisfaction or 19th Nervous Breakdown really blew me away.
-And the whole of the Out Of Our Heads album.

 Can you remember your first guitar and what influenced you to pick it up ?